wunderwuzzi23/blog/content/posts/2023/openai-data-exfiltration-first-mitigations-implemented.md

 - The decision details on when a URL is considered safe are not known.

 - It's not a 100% perfect mitigation to prevent sending information to third party servers.
-Some quick tests show that bits of info can steal leak, but it is a step in the right direction for sure.
+Some quick tests show that bits of info can steal leak, but it is a step in the right direction for sure!

 As you can imagine I'm quite happy about this improvement.

-After the lenghty discussions I had with OpenAI in April and the many more demos I created to raise awareness across the industry.
-With each new feature risks increase (Plugins, Browsing, Code Interpreter, GPTs, GPT Store,...) and its good to see mitigations being considered now.
+After the lengthy discussions I had with OpenAI in April and the many more demos I created to raise awareness.
+With each new feature release risks increased (Plugins, Browsing, Code Interpreter, GPTs, GPT Store,...) and its good to see these attack avenues being taken seriously now.